“The frame is the reward of the artist.” – Edgar Degas

 There are frames and then there are Frames.
 Sticks of moulding that are produced predominantly on the other side of the globe, untouched by human hands, in the hundreds of thousands of feet – all to insure sameness – make frames.
 Those sticks are distributed throughout the West so that you can have frames in your home that are exactly like your neighbors’.
 Is that what you want?

 But Frames start with raw wood, milled to provide the most appropriate profile for your painting in quantities as small as 5 feet.
-The milled wood is then cut to the dimension of your painting.
+The milled wood is then cut to the dimension of your painting and joined.
 Then it is carved by hand by skilled craftsmen as specified.
 The layers of gesso and clay prepare the surface of the Frame for the application of the leaves of gold.
 The final finish completes the marriage of your unique painting and its unique frame.

 There have been artists throughout the centuries who valued the contribution of the frame – who understood that perfection is never fully achieved in any painting and that a frame should enhance the strengths while diminishing the (certainly minute) lesser portions of the work.